Quantum networks theory: Abstract

 \section{Abstract}

 The formalism of quantum theory over discrete systems is extended in two significant ways.
-First, tensors and traceouts are generalized, so that systems can be partitioned according to almost arbitrary logical predicates.
-Second, quantum evolutions are generalized to act over network configurations, in such a way that nodes be allowed to merge, split and reconnect coherently in a superposition.
+First, quantum evolutions are generalized to act over entire network configurations, so that nodes may find themselves in a quantum superposition of being connected or not, and be allowed to merge, split and reconnect coherently in a superposition.
+Second, tensors and traceouts are generalized, so that systems can be partitioned according to almost arbitrary logical predicates in a robust manner.
 The hereby presented mathematical framework is anchored on solid grounds through numerous lemmas.
-Indeed, one might have feared that the familiar interrelations between the notions of unitarity, complete positivity, trace-preservation, non-signalling causality, locality and localizability that are standard in quantum theory be jeopardized as the partitioning of systems becomes both logical and dynamical.
-Such interrelations in fact carry through, albeit two new notions become instrumental: consistency and comprehension.
+Indeed, one might have feared that the familiar interrelations between the notions of unitarity, complete positivity, trace-preservation, non-signalling causality, locality and localizability that are standard in quantum theory be jeopardized as the neighbourhood and partitioning between systems become both quantum, dynamical, and logical.
+Such interrelations in fact carry through, albeit two new notions become instrumental: consistency and comprehension. \\ {\em Keywords.} Fully quantum networks, Quantum causal graph dynamics, Partial trace, Indefinite causal orders, Spin networks, Causal Dynamical Triangulations, Quantum Gravity.

 \keywords{Quantum causal graph dynamics, Partial trace, Indefinite causal orders, Spin networks, Causal Dynamical Triangulations, Quantum Gravity.}